 Arthritis in the Family: Navigating a Loved One’s Diagnosis

 An inflammatory arthritis diagnosis doesn’t just impact the patient.
-Typically, we tell the story of the individual living with the disease, forgetting or not recognizing that their loved ones experience a different type of pain – feelings of helplessness and searching for a new place in the patient’s life.
+Typically, we hear the story of the individual living with the disease, forgetting or not recognizing that their loved ones experience a different type of pain – feelings of helplessness and searching for a new place in the patient’s life.

 Phalgun Joshi knows the experience well.
 Both his wife and daughter live with rheumatoid arthritis (RA).
 In the beginning, he struggled to understand the disease, to know how to help and to accept that he could never take the pain away.
 Now, reflecting on those years, Phalgun believes patience is key.
 To his surprise, RA has brought him and his wife even closer together.